Coronavirus task force offers an even keel to a zigzag Trump

 The early days of the task force were more muddled.

 When it was first created in January, the task force was seen as something of an inter-agency jumble.
-Health and Human Services Alex Azar, with whom Trump has sparred, was the titular head of a panel that included the acting —and soon-to-be ousted— White House chief of staff Mick Mulvaney.
-Deputies of various agencies were represented but there was little consensus and a daunting array of bureaucratic hurdles.
+Health and Human Services Alex Azar, with whom Trump has sparred, was the titular head of a panel that included the acting — and soon-to-be ousted — White House chief of staff Mick Mulvaney.
+Deputies of various agencies were represented, but there was little consensus and a daunting array of bureaucratic hurdles.

 Much of that changed after Feb.
 26, when Trump ordered Pence to take control of the response.
 At that point, most Americans still weren't focused on the looming public health emergency.